-Masses will continue to be broadcast via webcam from Donaghmore and Pomeroy.
-See menu option "Mass on Webcam" for times and links.
+Masses will be broadcast via webcam from Donaghmore, Galbally and Pomeroy.
+See menu option "Mass on Webcam" for links to webcams in each Church.

 A Brief History of St. Patrick’s Church, Donaghmore – By Patricia Bogue

 St. Patrick visited Donaghmore in the 5th century and established a church here.
 He converted the local people; the Fír Imchlair, to Christianity, and left a priest named Colum Cruither in charge.